Green Oaks High School: History

-Green Oaks became a magnet school in the late 1980's adding performing arts and a teaching magnet program.
+Green Oaks became a magnet school in the late 1980s adding performing arts and a teaching magnet program.
 The teaching program was moved to the Caddo Career & Technology Center in the late 2000s.
 The Performing Arts magnet program was eliminated under the 2009 Caddo Plan, which called for Green Oaks to be reconstituted as a junior/senior high school with a school-wide emphasis on performing arts.
 This plan was submitted as part of a plan to save the school from potential takeover.
 Its feeder school, the former Linear Middle School, was part of the State Recovery School District from 2009 until its closure in 2014.
 The current Linear campus is occupied by Northside Elementary School.

 Athletics

 Green Oaks High athletics competes in the LHSAA.